 A "more than a million dollar," black-tie wedding, Swarovski Crystal embellished gown, a 7.76-carat diamond ring and a $4.5 million estate.

-This "Hollywood" church, in the true sense of the word, spent spent between $13 million and $15 million on a lavish production called "Creation", then declared bankruptcy.
-No kidding!
+Robert Schuller was the epitome of the wolf that Paul spoke about in Acts 20:29-30.
+Although it has now been sold, this "Hollywood" church once spent spent between $13 million and $15 million on a lavish production called "Creation", then declared bankruptcy.
+Surprise!
+Surprise!

 Jim and Tammy Bakker

 Gold-plated bathroom fixtures and a 50-foot walk-in closet

 built a direct-mail empire from his mansion in Los Angeles that brought millions of dollars flowing into a Tulsa post office box.

 Where Did The Idea That Ministers Should Live Modestly Come From?

 Whose Example Should We Follow?